 2) Labor by capacitor:

-For radios with 160 volt filter capacitors, Labor is $8.45 per paper or fiter capacitor.+ parts + sales tax (NY State Residents) + return shipping).
+For radios with 160 volt electrolytic capacitors, Labor is $8.45 per paper or fiter capacitor.+ parts + sales tax (NY State Residents) + return shipping).

 3. Flat Rate:

-For radios with 160 volt filter capacitors flat-rate restoration is $10.00 per paper of filter capacitor + sales tax (NY state residents) + return shipping.
+For radios with 160 volt electrolytic capacitors flat-rate restoration is $10.00 per paper or electrolytic capacitor + sales tax (NY state residents) + return shipping.

-For radio with greater than 160volt filter capacitors the flat rate restoration is $15.00 per paper of filter capacitor + sales tax (NY state residents) + return shipping.
+For radio with greater than 160volt electrolytic capacitors the flat rate restoration is $15.00 per paper or electrolytic capacitor + sales tax (NY state residents) + return shipping.

 4. White-Glove radio service:

-Please Note: Minimum charge is $65.00 for radios with 160 volt filter capacitors and $70.00 for radios with higher voltage filter capacitors.
+Please Note: Minimum charge is $65.00 for radios with 160 volt electrolytic capacitors and $70.00 for radios with higher voltage electrolytic capacitors.

-Q: What is your current labor rate for Antique Car Radio and TV restorations?
+What is your current labor rate for Antique Car Radio and TV

 A: There are now 4 ways to price an Antique Electronic Car Radio or TV Restoration: